hummat/hummat.github.io/_posts/2020-06-23-looking-for-lucy.md

     &=0.1\cdot0.72+0.225\cdot0.28=0.135
 \end{aligned}
 $$
 This quantity, $p(I)=\color{yellow}{\rule{1.44cm}{0.2cm}}\color{black}\ +\ \color{red}{\rule{0.56cm}{0.45cm}}$, is _also_ called _evidence_, even though it is the probability of _seeing_ the evidence.
 The process of removing one of the random variables, in this case the exact position $e$, by enumerating all of its possible values, is called _marginalization_.

 **The Posterior:** Now we’re finally in a position to answer the questions from the beginning: The probability that Lucy is in the restaurant _given_ the new information.
 After all, we would rather spend a few hours calculating than potentially wasting 10 minutes by going to the rear to check it out.
 This final quantity is called the _posterior_ and we write it as $p(\mathrm{middle}\vert I)$.

 Can you guess how to compute this?
 We’ve already seen that one can write a joint distribution as the product of its marginal and conditional distribution such that $p(\mathrm{middle},I)=p(\mathrm{middle}\vert I)\cdot p(I)$.
 Solving this for the desired posterior we get:
 $$
 p(\mathrm{middle}\vert I)=\frac{p(\mathrm{middle},I)}{p(I)}
 $$
 Now we can use the same trick again, but this time we factorize $p(\mathrm{middle},I)$ into $p(I\vert\mathrm{middle})\cdot p(\mathrm{middle})$.
 Putting it back into the equation above, we have found a way of expressing the posterior by the _likelihood_, _prior_ and _evidence_ which are all known quantities:
 $$
 \begin{aligned}\mathrm{posterior}&=\frac{\mathrm{likelihood}\cdot\mathrm{prior}}{\mathrm{evidence}}=\frac{\color{yellow}{\rule{1.44cm}{0.2cm}}}{\color{yellow}{\rule{1.44cm}{0.2cm}}\color{black}\ +\ \color{red}{\rule{0.56cm}{0.45cm}}}\\p(\mathrm{middle}\vert I)&=\frac{p(I\vert\mathrm{middle})\cdot p(\mathrm{middle})}{p(I)}\\&=\frac{0.1\cdot0.72}{0.135}=0.53\end{aligned}
 $$

 And there you have it, **Bayes’ theorem**!
 The result might be surprising and, in my opinion, couldn’t have been guessed without doing the calculations.
-Note that, while $53\\%$ is a lot less than the $72\\%$ you assigned in the beginning, it is still a lot more than the $20\\%$ probability of finding one of the Lucys at the rear if you didn’t know anything about them and therefore didn’t (and shouldn’t) have any preferences.
+Note that, while a probability of $53\\%$ to find your friend Lucy in the middle of the ship if a passenger told you he talked to a Lucy at the rear is a lot less than the $72\\%$ you assigned to it in the beginning without that additional information, it is still a lot more than the $20\\%$ probability of finding one of the Lucys at the rear if you didn’t know anything about them and therefore didn’t (and shouldn’t) have any preferences.
+Thus, you should still have a look at the restaurant first.
 You have a new belief about Lucys whereabouts now, but what should you do if another passenger tells you that she has talked to a Lucy moments ago at the middle of the ship?
-You simply make your current belief, the posterior probability we have calculated above, the new prior and begin again!
+You simply make your current belief—the posterior probability we have calculated above—the new prior and begin again!

 What’s so great about this simple formula is that it tells you how to update your belief in light of new information.
 This is a very general problem which you also face in your own life all the time and finding the appropriate response based on the strength of your conviction and the evidence is a non-trivial task.